mhx/dwarfs/doc/mkdwarfs.md

     enough for adding.
 A *limit* of 255 means "essentially identical", whereas a *limit* of 0 means "not similar at all".
 The *depth* determines up to how many inodes can be checked at most while searching for a similar one.
-    To avoid nilsimsa ordering to become a bottleneck when ordering lots of small files, the *depth* is adjusted dynamically to keep the input queue to the segmentation/compression stages adequately filled.
+    To avoid `nilsimsa` ordering to become a bottleneck when ordering lots of small files, the *depth* is adjusted dynamically to keep the input queue to the segmentation/compression stages adequately filled.
 You can specify how much the *depth* can be adjusted by also specifying *mindepth*.
     The default if you omit these values is a *limit* of 255, a *depth* of 20000 and a *mindepth* of 1000.
 Note that if you want reproducible results, you need to set *depth* and *mindepth* to the same value.
+Also note that when you're compressing lots (as in hundreds of thousands) of small files, ordering them by `similarity` instead of `nilsimsa` is likely going to speed things up significantly without impacting compression too much.
     Last but not least, if scripting support is built into `mkdwarfs`, you can choose `script` to let the script determine the order.